Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Methodology

 \subsection{Detecting Changes in Usage}

-Finally, using the STL trend as an estimate of the baseline, we can look for changes in that baseline.
+Finally, we detect changes in the trend.
 We apply a standard change-point detection algorithm, CUSUM~\cite{Duarte2020,gustafsson2000adaptive}.
-CUSUM looks for changes in the baseline flags when the upward or downward trend begins, and identifies the specific point in time with largest changes.
+CUSUM looks for changes in the baseline, flags when the upward or downward trend begins and the time of largest change.

-\autoref{fig:CUSUM_detrend_block_80099000_a39w} shows an example of the STL trend indicating detected change.
-The bottom graph shows cumulative increase and decrease (purple and yellow colors), and we highlight start and end of changes on the trend line.

-This graph shows the change point detected by our algorithm for \AnonOrClear{a /24 block}{128.9.144.0/24}.
-This is a change-sensitive block, with diurnal behavior and a consistent address swing.
-We can observe the diurnal swing goes away around 2020-03-15 from both Figure \ref{fig:isi_diurnal_block_80099000} and the upper bar chart.
-The upper bar chart shows the time series of the number of active IP addresses of \AnonOrClear{this block}{128.9.144.0/24} over three months.
-The middle bar chart shows the trend of the time series.
-The red dot represents the time when a change point is claimed by the algorithm.
-The bottom bar chart is the cumulative sums of the normalized trend over time.
-The change point detected around 2020-03-15 reflects the ground truth that work-from-home begins at \ifisanon our (anonymized) institution. \else ISI/USC. \fi

-We assume that there are more work blocks which are change-sensitive than home blocks, so we consider a downward change to indicate increased work-from-home, with a much later upward change to signal a return-to-work.
-This assumption is true if home networks are likely to either use a single, always-on IP address, as is the case in the U.S. and western Europe, or that home networks are not using public IP addresses, as is the case in some countries like Iran.

-Internet outages also appear as a downward change followed by an upward change.
-We assume closely timed down and upward changes indicate outages since most outages are short, while Covid-induced work-from-home lasted weeks or months.
+Before applying CUSUM, we normalize the STL trend to its $z$-score by subtracting the mean and dividing by standard deviation.
+This normalization allows us to use the same CUSUM parameters for every block (threshold: 1, drift: 0.001).

+\autoref{fig:CUSUM_detrend_block_80099000_a39w} continues our example block showing CUSUM detection.
+The bottom graph shows the cumulative increase and decreases (in dark purple and light yellow).
+The upper graph shows the normalized trend with start and end of the detected change as arrows on 2020-03-08 and -18.
+The point of change is 2020-03-15, which we confirm as to when WFH began.
+This change is detected from the fall in normalized trend, reflecting the drop in address activity due to the absence of diurnal address usage (\autoref{fig:isi_diurnal_block_80099000}).

+\textbf{Geographic Aggregation:} We geolocate all blocks (using Maxmind GeoLite~\cite{Maxmind20a}).
+We count blocks showing a decreasing trend (the purple line in \autoref{fig:CUSUM_detrend_block_80099000_a39w}) in each $2 \times 2^{\circ}$ geographic region. \reviewfix{} \reviewfix{} This downward trend reflects a decrease in aggregate use of those networks, and our definition of change-sensitive reflects the work-week, so a large number of blocks showing a downward trend suggests increased WFH.
+Possible future work is to use bumps per week to distinguish work from home networks.

+\textbf{Limitations and Other Sources of Change:} CUSUM can automatically find behaviors often indicating WFH in change-sensitive blocks.
+In \autoref{sec:event_validation} we validate this claim, and \autoref{sec:Some_Events} shows events we discovered with geographic aggregation.
+But WFH can happen for reasons other than Covid, and network changes for reasons other than WFH (like \autoref{sec:CaseStudy:NewDelhi}).

+Network outages are an additional possible source of downward changes in usage.
+An outage will be a downward change, followed by an upward change when the network recovers.
+Since outages are usually short (minutes or a few hours) relative to Covid-WFH (weeks or months), we treat closely timed down and upward changes as outages.